Over 700 students experience Alfred State programs at VAST event

 Students groom a horse at a career discovery event

-Alfred State students demonstrate horse grooming before allowing a participant at the Veterinary, Agricultural, and Skilled Trades (VAST) career discovery event take a tur
+Alfred State students demonstrate horse grooming before allowing a participant at the Veterinary, Agriculture, Science, and Technology (VAST) Career Discovery Day take a tour.

 At a glance